Game development data layout strategy: Switching from node-based to SoA made updates 3 times faster

 How Cache Lines Work

-AoS: The Natural Layout of Object-Oriented Design
+AoS: The Natural Layout in Object-Oriented Design

 SoA: Separating Arrays by Field